 10 Popular Outdoor Careers

 There are many different job openings in this field, including park ranger and conservationist.
 This is the field to get into if you want to get paid to hike and camp, as foresters need to be familiar with their area of operations for new forest growth, preservation and efficient use of natural resources.
-Urban forestry is also an option, where you can manage the growth of trees within the limits of city.
+Urban forestry is also an option, where you can manage the growth of trees within the limits of the city.
 Though much of this career is outdoors, foresters and conservation scientists also work with the government and private parties to ensure that natural resources are being used and preserved safely and efficiently.

 Work with businesses and government entities to ensure regulations are being met for habitat protection